Saibot393/perceptive/README.md

 - The setting Player perspective is incompatible with Less Fogs Reveal Token settings

 ## Vision Channels
 Vision channels allow GMs to make tokens, tiles and door controls conditionally visible and walls transparent or traversable to certain tokens.
-Colors or graphical filters may be applied to objects seen through these channels.
+Colors or graphical filters (Tokens only) may be applied to objects seen through these channels.
 The feature can be controlled via api, a few exmplae macros for this purpose are included.

 ### Settings: